 Many hotels, as well as private shops, offer rental bicycle services.
-Often located near to train stations, bicycle rental is generally cheap and easy to register for.
+Often located near train stations, bicycle rental is generally cheap and easy to register for.
 You may need your passport when signing up.
-Most shops will have maps and other useful guides that you can make use of.
-More modern stores may give you the option of an electrically-assisted bicycle—ideal for hilly terrain.
+More modern stores may give you the option of an electrically-assisted bicycle, ideal for hilly terrain.

 In the major cities of Tokyo , Yokohama and Osaka , bicycle sharing systems are gathering momentum.
 While relatively easy to use, some prior research is recommended to make sure you fully understand what is required.

-If you decide to get out and about on a bicycle, make yourself familiar with the rules of the road.
+If you decide to get out and about on a bicycle, familiarize yourself with the rules of the road.
 Read through the Japan Traffic Safety Association traffic safety guidelines before jumping on the saddle.
 Bicycle accidents are common in Japan's major cities, so ride safely and sensibly.
-Designated bicycle paths are rare, but efforts are being made to mark out bicycle zones on the side of main roads—while still on the actual road, the area is generally respected by motorists.
+Designated bicycle paths are rare, but efforts are being made to mark out bicycle zones on the side of main roads.
+While still on the actual road, the area is generally respected by motorists.

-Parking for bicycles is generally in designated areas.
-Often in front of stations.
-Parking your bicycle outside of these zones leaves it susceptible to being taken away, where you will have to pay a fine for its return.
+Parking for bicycles is generally in designated areas, often in front of stations.
+Parking your bicycle outside of these zones leaves it susceptible to being confiscated, where you will have to pay a fine for its return.
 In major cities, bicycle parks are often available, but some may be for registered bicycles only—cyclists who pay a monthly parking fee.
 Confirm with the hotel or wherever you are renting your bicycle from about where to park.